Hamed Traorè

-Hamed Junior Traorè (born 16 February 2000) is an Ivorian professional footballer who plays as a midfielder for Ligue 1 club Marseille, on loan from Bournemouth, and the Ivory Coast national team.
+Hamed Junior Traorè (born 16 February 2000) is an Ivorian professional footballer who plays as a midfielder for club Genoa, on loan from club Marseille, and the Ivory Coast national team.

 Early life

-Born in Abidjan, Ivory Coast, Traorè moved to Italy at a young age.
+Born in Abidjan, Ivory Coast, Traorè moved to Italy at the age of 15.

 Club career

 Empoli

 Traorè made his Serie B debut for Empoli on 8 October 2017 in a game against Foggia.
 On 26 August 2018, he made his debut in Serie A in the defeat against Genoa, substituting Zajc the 85th minute.

 On 15 January 2019, Fiorentina agreed a deal to sign Traorè with him remaining on loan at Empoli for the remainder of the season.
 However, at the end of the season, Empoli chairman Fabrizio Corsi announced the deal had fallen through.

 Sassuolo

 On 12 July 2019, Traorè joined Sassuolo on a two-year loan with an option to buy.

 Bournemouth

 On 31 January 2023, Traorè joined Premier League side Bournemouth on an initial loan until the end of the season, with the deal being set to turn into a permanent transfer and including a five-year contract.
 On 16 May, Bournemouth announced that the mandatory obligation to buy for the player had officially been activated.

 In December 2023, Bournemouth manager Andoni Iraola publicly confirmed that Traorè had been hospitalized after being diagnosed with malaria, and that he was set to undergo long-term recovery.
 The following month, following medical tests in Rome, he was cleared to return to full training.